lucapinello/CRISPResso/README.rst

 Installation
 ------------

+1) Open a terminal window
+2) Type the command: pip install CRISPResso --verbose
+3) Close the terminal window

+Alternatively if want to install the package without the PIP utility:

 1) Download the setup file: https://github.com/lucapinello/CRISPResso/archive/master.zip and decompress it
+2) Open a terminal window
-2) Run the command: python setup.py install
+3) Type the command: python setup.py install

-OR

-Alternatively if you have pip installed just run:

-pip install CRISPResso --verbose
+4) Close the terminal window

 The Setup will try to install these software for you: